satwikbhasin/text-to-pdf-converter-aws-full-stack/README.md

 ## Backend Setup

 **Note:** Before deploying with AWS CDK, ensure that `aws-cdk`, `awscli`, and `aws-sdk` are installed.
-Additionally, make sure you are logged into AWS with the account you intend to deploy the CDK to
+Additionally, make sure you are logged into AWS CLI using the root user account you intend to deploy the CDK to

 - Navigate to the backend directory